Move-in & Move-out

 How much does student accommodation cost in Melbourne?

-Central locations like Carlton or CBD may be pricier, but many PBSAs include utilities and amenities in the rent.
+Areas like Carlton and CBD are pricier, but most PBSAs include bills and extras in rent.

 Is private student accommodation in Melbourne secure?